DenisPiralic/OptiverTraderLogBook/Log_3.md

 VolumeToBuy = int(VolumeToBuy)
 ```

 I made the direct proportion constant in such a way that the Base LOT_SIZE is bought at the weakest indicator.
-Then proportionally goes up as the indicator gets stronger
+Then proportionally goes up as the indicator gets stronger.

-Then we make it so it only can do each type of these trades once every troph:
+Then we make it so it only can do each type of these trades once every trough:

 ---